roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 const bucket = storage.bucket('BUCKET_NAME');
 ```

-1. Change `BUCKET_NAME` to the name of the bucket you created in an earlier exercise.
+5. Change `BUCKET_NAME` to the name of the bucket you created in an earlier exercise.

-1. Save the file and exit the editor.
+6. Save the file and exit the editor.

-1. Run app, then exit it.
+7. Run app, then exit it.
 We're just checking to make sure there are no errors.
 We'll actually use the bucket in the next step.

 ``` bash
 sudo node index
 ```

-### Set Up a Route to Add a File to Cloud Storage
+### Seting up a route to add a file to Cloud Storage

 1. Reopen your script file in your editor.

-1. Create a `/add-file` route  to the application.
+2. Create a `/add-file` route  to the application.
 We will eventually use it to create a new file in Cloud Storage, but for now let's just get the structure.
 The file name and contents will be passed into the method using query string parameters.
 Add the below JavaScript to the script file just after the app.get('/', ...) line.

 ``` javascript
 app.get('/add-file', function (req, res) {